Why is Crossword So Popular: How did it All Began?

-Here there are no clues to follow, alphabets are replaced by a number.
+Here there are no clues to follow, a number replaces alphabets.
 You have to figure out which letter has what number by deciphering the numbers.

-Gridded squares with random letters are word search.
+Gridded squares with random letters are word searches.
 In the bottom or at the side, there are clues that have to be located within the squares.
-You have to search upwards, downwards, diagonally or even backward.
+You have to search upwards, downwards, diagonally, or even backward.